ls0/TestRep1/HelloWorld.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ### R-script Function and Usage
 ##Data
-Data was obtained from the following site: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>
+Data was obtained from the following site: <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
+The zip file was downloaded, unzipped and saved to the R working directory.
 #####Libraries used during the analysis.
 ```{r}
 library(plyr)